-Hunger Crisis In the DRC
+Hunger Crisis in the DRC

 Today, the DRC is the world's largest hunger crisis in absolute numbers and counts Africa’s highest number of internally displaced people.
 Hunger and conflict are fueling each other.